 - Test the water and adjust chemicals as needed.
 So far, this has consisted of opening or closing the vents of the chlorine float depending on our chlorine levels, which should be between 1.0 – 3.0 ppm.
 Heavy use and heat seem to lower our chlorine levels, so I open our float to 3-4 vents on busy, hot days.
 Otherwise, 2 vent holes is good.
 It’s possible that you may need to add PH up or PH down chemicals if indicated on your test strips, because if the water’s PH is off, chlorine can’t properly be utilized.
 But so far so good for us.

-- Replace chlorine tabs in float as soon as the last one is nearly fully dissolved, usually every week.
-We are using one 3″ tablet per week to week-and-a-half instead of three 1″ tabs because the 1″ tablets have more surface area and dissolve faster.
+- Replace chlorine tablets in float as soon as the last one is nearly fully dissolved, usually every week.
+We are using one 3″ tablet per week or every other week with our float on the lowest opening.
 The amount of chlorine you need will vary over seasons and use.
-More heat and more swimmers increases chlorine usage.
+More heat and more swimmers increase chlorine usage.
+2021 UPDATE: We kept our pool filled over the winter and only needed to add a new tablet every 3-4 weeks during our cool, rainy season.

 - Rinse off the pump filter as needed with a hose.
-For us, this is every few days when we are living in the pool haha (or if ash from fires is pouring in…love you CA), but weekly with more normal use.
+For us, this is every few days when we are living in the pool haha (or if ash from fires is pouring in…love you CA), but weekly with more normal use, or monthly over the winter with zero use.

 Every few months: